jjoannel/ai-learning-portfolio/README.md

-# AI and Data Product Learning Portfolio
+# AI and Data Product Portfolio

-Hi!
-Welcome to my portfolio where I'm tracking my technical development and hands-on application of Python, machine learning, and AI product work.
+Hi, welcome!
+This is where I track my technical projects and application of python, machine learning, and AI product work.

 ## 🗂️ Contents